s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Delete or ftp upload and delete oldest folder when card free space is running out.
   See `minCardFreeSpace` and `freeSpaceMode` in `mjpeg2sd.cpp`

+* Automatically ftp upload __new recordings__ on motion detection.
+Setup an ftp server on `Other settings` and  check `Auto upload` button.

+* Remote debugging via __telnet__ on a remote pc.
+Press `Remote log` button and in 30 seconds from command line of your remote pc type: `telnet ip port i.e`. > telnet 192.168.168.1 443 You can set debug level inside of your Arduino. `IDE Tools` -> `Core debug level`

 Additional ancilliary functions:
-* Automatically ftp upload new recordings on motion detection
-* Remote debugging via telnet on camera ip and port 443
-* Delete folder or ftp upload when card in near to full
 * Enable Over The Air (OTA) updates - see `ota.cpp`
 * Add temperature sensor - see `ds18b20.cpp`
 * Add analog microphone support - see `avi.cpp`
 * Check internet connection and automatically reconnect if needed on power loss.
 * Added mdns name services on order to visit http://[Host Name] instead of ip address
-* Delete or ftp upload and delete oldest folder when card free space is running out.
-* Check if file exists on "upload a folder" and ignore it.
-Incremental  upload
 * Browser functions only tested on Chrome.

 ## To maximise rate